-From sailing around Hvar Island to swimming in the magical Blue Cave, these are all the best day trips from Split for your Croatian adventure!
+Looking for the best day trips from Split?
+From sailing around Hvar Island to swimming in the Blue Cave, check out these Split day tours!

 When it comes to recommending places to visit, Croatia is always near the top of my list.
 It’s one of those that you visit once, and you’ll want to keep on coming back to year after year.
 I really can’t stress enough how great this country is!

 Split is the largest city on the Dalmatian coast.
 It offers quintessential Croatian scenes of dramatic mountainous backdrops, tightly packed white houses with red roofs next to stunning blue water.
 In this buzzing city, both the buildings and the culture hold a wonderful balance between the historic and the modern.
 With markets, museums, Roman monuments and Instagram worthy views there are activities here for all types of travellers.

 However, there are some amazing day trips from Split for those of you who can tear yourself away from this gorgeous city.
 Within a few hours you can find your way to many incredible towns and islands, each with their own unique attractions to enjoy.

 Go island hopping and enjoy the gorgeous natural splendour in Plitvice Lakes National Park or Krka National Parks.
 Be bathed in blue at the magical Blue Cave of the Blue Lagoon.
 Enjoy local wine and freshly caught seafood in the restaurants on Vis or Solta.
 You can even go to a new country by visiting Mostar in Bosnia!

 I have created for you a list of my personal recommendations for the best Split day trips.
 You can reach all of these destinations within 3 hours from Split, so they are definitely on the cards for a day trip.

 No matter which one you choose you’re in for an amazing time!